how-long-does abscess-take-to-heal-after drainage-swollen-hard-lump-relief

 What Is The Procedure For Draining The Abscess?
 Is It Painful?

 Before a skin abscess drainage procedure, you might be concerned about the pain and discomfort.
-Don’t stress because the healthcare provider may use an anesthetic spray like lidocaine or bupivacaine to numb the area before the procedure starts, meaning that you won’t feel pain at all.
+Don’t stress because the healthcare provider may use an anesthetic spray like lidocaine or bupivacaine to numb the area before the procedure starts.
+This means that you may feel pressure, but there will be no significant pain.

 The procedure of abscess drainage is quite simple if you do not have any other complications.
 Here are the steps that the provider might take: